Water Softener Installation: Cost, Process & How to Choose

 Reduced water pressure over time Pipes clogged with mineral scale

-Hard water is measured in grains per gallon (GPG).
-Anything above 7 GPG is considered hard, and above 11 GPG is very hard.
+Hard water is measured in grains per gallon (GPG) or milligrams per liter (mg/L) as calcium carbonate, where 1 GPG equals about 17.1 mg/L. The USGS scale considers anything above 7 GPG (120 mg/L) hard and above 10.5 GPG (180 mg/L) very hard.
 You can test your water with an inexpensive home kit or request a water quality report from your local utility.
-According to the U.S. Geological Survey, roughly 85% of American homes have some degree of hard water — so this is a widespread issue, not an edge case.
+Current 2026 industry data confirms that roughly 85% of American homes still deal with some degree of hard water, so this is a widespread issue, not an edge case.
+If you're not sure whether softening is even the right approach, review our guide to hard water treatment options for a side-by-side comparison.

 Pincher's Pro Tip

 Test your water hardness before buying anything.
-Home test kits cost $10–$20 at hardware stores.
+Home test kits cost $10 to $20 at hardware stores.
 Knowing your exact GPG helps you right-size your unit and avoid overpaying for more capacity than you need.

 How Water Softeners Work